 7. The traditional role changes from freight movement to one involving progress chasing, monitoring and managing the supply chain of their customers.

 Then and only then, will some service providers be “into” logistics, by providing a service that meets the clients supply chain needs.

-In so doing, I would like to think that they also move from substituting the word forwarding or transport, shipping, airfreight, or warehousing with Logistics or the Supply Chain.
+In so doing, I would like to think that they also move from substituting the word forwarding or transport, shipping, airfreight, or warehousing with Logistics And Supply Chains.

 All written by Stuart Emmett, after spending over 30 years in commercial private sector service industries, working in the UK and in Nigeria, I then moved into Training.
 This was associated with the, then, Institute of Logistics and Distribution Management (now the Chartered Institute of Logistics and Transport).
 After being a Director of Training for nine years, I then chose to become a freelance independant mentor/coach, trainer, and consultant.
 This built on my past operational and strategic experience and my particular interest in the “people issues” of management processes.
 Link for the blog: http://www.learnandchange.com/freestuff_23.html